Let’s talk about HMRC Payments On Account as we fast approach the self assessment tax return filing deadline of 31 January.

 You paid a total to HMRC of £7,500 paid on 31 January 2016 but £3,250 on 31 January 2017.

-Going out on your own (becoming self-employed) is a great thing, but your first tax bill is a hard hitter and it’s so important for everyone to be aware of payments on account.
-Getting advice before you step out on your own is really valuable.
+Becoming self employed is a great thing, but your first tax bill is a hard hitter and it’s so important for everyone to be aware of HMRC payments on account.
 But once you are through this first year, things will settle.

 Saving for that tax